 Make sure you have a set of supplies available to you - and you know where they are in time of need: Flashlights, lanterns, batteries - blankets and non-perishable food (aka food that doesn’t need to be refrigerated or frozen) and water for extended blackouts.

 Take inventory of all the electrical things in your home - this will help you think of battery powered items you need in case of emergency to function.

 It’s nice to have a thermometer in your fridge to tell you how cold it is - if your fridge reaches above 40 degrees Fahrenheit, your food will spoil and be unsafe to eat.

 Make sure you go over how long your medications can be kept at certain temperatures should your power outage last a long time.
 If your medications need to be temperature controlled, store them in a cooler with a thermometer to make sure they are in the desired temperature range.

 When the power goes out and you need to restore your power generators are a great option.
 Gas leaks are common when there is a power outage so make sure you and your family are protected with functioning carbon monoxide detectors.

-If you need to evacuate your area during a power outage then you may just need a go bag.
-We've got several great options, check out three of our favorite below.
-Note that you still need to add personal items like medication, a change of clothes, a local map and documents.
+If you need to evacuate your area during a power outage then you may just need a Go Bag.
+We've got several great options; check out three of our favorites below.
+Note that you still need to add personal items like medication, a change of clothes, a local map, and important documents.